 WHY: The sheer volume helps dictate the reasons for reform.
 In 2013 alone, 290,000+ tank cars transported ethanol.
 Unfortunately, the decades-old routes were constructed at a time when America’s energy transport needs were barely on the map.
 Too often we’re hearing about catastrophes like in 2013 when a 4,700-foot-long train (72 DOT-111 rail cars) derailed in Quebec.
 Approximately 1.6 million gallons of crude oil poured out of most of the cars, resulting in a huge fire that claimed 47 lives.

 HOW: Strengthening the rail cars is a good start to improving safety on the railroad.
 For the NTSB, this means enhancing tank heads and adding top fitting protection and shell-puncture resistance systems.
 Another type of strengthening must come in the way of regulatory requirements for new rail tank cars.
 Planning and selecting routes that will minimize the quantity of hazardous materials traveling through highly populated areas would be a good start.
 Finally, the Board plans to evaluate emergency preparedness systems in an effort to minimize the tragic consequences when an accident does happen.

-For more insight about the NTSB’s 2015 Most Wanted List, contact the aviation and trucking accident lawyers of Slack & Davis.
-For 20 years, Slack & Davis has won complex aviation and trucking accident cases.
+For more insight about the NTSB’s 2015 Most Wanted List, contact the aviation and trucking accident lawyers of Slack Davis Sanger.
+For 20 years, Slack Davis Sanger has won complex aviation and trucking accident cases.